joanmiespada/pmp_empowered/apis/readme.md

 1) Create an account on Google Firebase.
 2) Download credentials file with API keys.
 It's a json file with all info together.
-3) Create `.env` file in API folder with this structure:
+3) Create new forlder with name `.env` in apis forlder following this structure:
 ```
 FIREBASE_PRIVATE_KEY_CERT_FILE=<file name with the Firebase cert content>
 FIREBASE_PRIVATE_KEY_ID=<copy here firebase private key ID>